StephenCleary/blog-stephencleary-dotcom/blog/_posts/2022-03-17-cancellation-4-polling.md

 }
 {% endhighlight %}

 The example code above checks the cancellation token *before* it starts work, which is a good general practice.
-It is often possible that the token is already cancelled by the time your operation starts running.
+It is possible that the token is already cancelled by the time your operation starts running.

 `ThrowIfCancellationRequested` will check to see if cancellation is requested, and if it is, it will throw `OperationCanceledException`.
 So it handles the proper reporting of cancellation for you; your code should just let that exception propagate out of the method.

 One question you'll need to answer is how *often* to poll.
-There really isn't a good answer for this; ideally you probably want to poll several times a second, but when you're talking about CPU-bound code running on potentially very different machines, it's pretty much a guess at where in the code the `ThrowIfCancellationRequested` should go.
+There really isn't a good answer for this; ideally you probably want to poll a few times a second, but when you're talking about CPU-bound code running on potentially very different machines, it's pretty much a guess at where in the code the `ThrowIfCancellationRequested` should go.
 Just put it in the best place(s), run some tests to see if cancellation feels responsive enough, and that's the best you can do.

 ## How Not to Poll